sardana-org/sardana/doc/how_to_release.md

    integrators to push directly to it).
 4. Create the release branch if it was not done already in the previous step
    and:
     1. Review and update the CHANGELOG.md if necessary.
-See [this](http://keepachangelog.com)
+See [this](http://keepachangelog.com).
     2. Bump version using `bumpversion <major|minor|patch> && bumpversion release`
-       (use [semver](http://semver.org/) criteria to choose amongst `major`, `minor` or `patch`
+       (use [semver](http://semver.org/) criteria to choose amongst `major`, `minor` or `patch`.
+OPTIONAL: Sardana depends on Taurus, and the required version of Taurus may need to be bumped as well.
+Taurus and other dependencies are specified in: `setup.py` (requires list of strings) and `src/sardana/requirements.py` (`__requires__` dictionary
+       and taurus.core value).
     3. The version numbers used in the man pages of the Sardana scripts are bumped (you may use `taurus/doc/makeman` script executing it from the doc directory e.g. `sardana/doc`) and committing the changes.
     4. Create a PR to merge the `release-XXX` against the **`master`** branch of the sardana-org repo
-    OPTIONAL: Sardana depends on Taurus, and the required version of Taurus may need to be bumped as well.
-Taurus and other dependencies are specified
-    in: `setup.py` (requires list of strings) and `src/sardana/requirements.py` (`__requires__` dictionary and taurus.core value).
 5. Request reviews in the PR from at least one integrator from each participating institute.
 The master branch is protected, so the reviews need to be cleared (or dismissed with an explanation) before the release can be